mtrivedi50/cmd-a/README.md

 - Messages (both the user's initial query and the assistant's response) are stored in Redis for quick, immediate retrieval and MongoDb for longer-term storage.
 Chats in Redis expire 1 day after the _latest_ message in that chat.

 ## Improvements
 - Tests, tests, tests!
 Also, graceful error handling throughout.
+- Ordered citations (right now, citations may not be referenced sequentially)
+- Add "Thinking..." loading state after user sends a query
 - Remove duplicate context
 - Add feedback mechanisms in the PromptBuilder and GraphRAG agents
 - Provide tools to agents for additional context retrieval and processing